alxroyer/scenario/doc/src/advanced.logging.rst

 Extra flags
 -----------

-The :py:class:`scenario.logextradata.LogExtraData` define a set of flags that can be set to specialize the behaviour of each :py:class:`scenario.logger.Logger`.
+The :py:class:`scenario._logextradata.LogExtraData` define a set of flags that can be set to specialize the behaviour of each :py:class:`scenario._logger.Logger`.

-For instance, the :py:class:`scenario.scenariorunner.ScenarioRunner` and :py:class:`scenario.scenariostack.ScenarioStack` classes disable the :py:const:`scenario.logextradata.LogExtraData.ACTION_RESULT_MARGIN` flag, so that their related log lines remain aligned on the left whatever the current action / expected result context is.
+For instance, the :py:class:`scenario._scenariorunner.ScenarioRunner` and :py:class:`scenario._scenariostack.ScenarioStack` classes disable the :py:const:`scenario._logextradata.LogExtraData.ACTION_RESULT_MARGIN` flag, so that their related log lines remain aligned on the left whatever the current action / expected result context is.

 Please, refer the following links for details on extra flags:

-- :py:class:`scenario.logextradata.LogExtraData`
+- :py:class:`scenario._logextradata.LogExtraData`
-- :py:meth:`scenario.logger.Logger.setextraflag()`
+- :py:meth:`scenario._logger.Logger.setextraflag()`

 .. warning::
     Setting extra flags on class loggers, or even worse on the main logger, may lead to unpredictable behaviours.